-Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg?
+Looking for the best pouring color combinations that catch the eye, are easy to pour, and don’t cost an arm and a leg?
 I’m here for you!

-I love acrylic pouring so much and while there are dozens of techniques I mostly do dirty pours with some swirl or ring pour elements and so far, the results and colors are absolutely beautiful.
+I love acrylic pouring so much I’ve done dozens of techniques and even if I mostly do dirty pours with some swirl or ring pour elements and so far, the results and colors are absolutely beautiful.

 I’ll share the exact colors and pours I made as well as some suggested and most popular pour paint color combinations others use for fluid art.